 For ozone, there is a target value based on the maximum daily 8-hour mean.
 All 43 zones and agglomerations were compliant with this target value.
 There is also a long-term objective for protection of human health, based on the maximum daily 8-hour mean.
-All but one of the 43 zones and agglomerations were above the long-term objective (LTO) for health in 2016, the exception being Edinburgh Urban Area (UK0025).
+Nine of the 43 zones and agglomerations were compliant with the long-term objective (LTO) for health in 2017; these were Tyneside, Teesside Urban Area, Glasgow Urban Area, Edinburgh Urban Area, North East, Central Scotland, North East Scotland, Highland and Scottish Borders.
+The other 34 zones and agglomerations exceeded this LTO.

 There is also a target value based on the AOT40 statistic.
 The AOT40 statistic (expressed in μ g m-3.hours) is the sum of the difference between hourly concentrations greater than 80 μ g m-3 (= 40 ppb) and 80 μ g m-3 over a given period using only the hourly mean values measured between 08:00 and 20:00 Central European Time each day.
 All 43 zones and agglomerations met the target value based on the AOT40 statistic.
-There is also a long-term objective, for protection of vegetation, based on this statistic.
-Five zones (Yorkshire and Humberside, the West Midlands, the North East, South Wales and North Wales) were above the long-term objective for vegetation in 2016.
+There is also a long-term objective, for protection of vegetation, based on this statistic; all 43 zones and agglomerations also met this long-term objective for vegetation in 2017.